rbortoli21/rbengine/README.md

   - Temple Sentinels (advanced enemies with elemental resistances).
   - Dark Entity (final boss).

-## Endings

-- **Restoration Ending**: Lyra restores the Bow of Balance and becomes the new Guardian, saving Sylvandar.
-- **Redemption Ending**: Lyra discovers the dark entity is her corrupted father and purifies the Bow, saving him and restoring balance.

 ## Technologies Used

 - **C++**: Core programming language.